 Although babies aren’t able to truly pretend, toys that encourage imitation, like key-shaped teethers and toy cell phones, help spark imagination and creativity.
 Find these items and more in a soft, plush form in the My First Stuffed baby playset from Gund, which includes a stuffed purse, cell phone, compact, credit card, and keys.
 Or go with a My First Toolbox stuffed playset, also from Gund.

-Gift Ideas for Infants (Ages 6 – 11 Months)
+Best Christmas Gift Ideas for Infants (Ages 6 – 11 Months)

 Babies change rapidly over the first year, which means toys that suit a 3-month-old won’t necessarily suit a 6-month-old.
 A baby who’s 9 months old is opened to a whole new variety of toys.
 To cut down on the turnover, think about toys that have staying power.
 Once a baby hits 9 months, toys labeled 9 to 36 months can keep the attention of a baby or a toddler.
 Even better are “convertible” toys you can adjust or transform to grow with the child.